babenkoivan/scout-elasticsearch-driver/README.md

 ```

 Each searchable model represents an Elasticsearch type.
-By default a type name is the same as a table name, but you can specify any type name you want through the `searchableAs` method.
+By default a type name is the same as a table name, but you can set any type name you want through the `searchableAs` method.
-You can also set fields which will be indexed by the driver through the `toSearchableArray` method.
+You can also specify fields which will be indexed by the driver through the `toSearchableArray` method.
 More information about these options you will find in [the scout official documentation](https://laravel.com/docs/5.4/scout#configuration).

-The last important option you can set in `MyModel` class is property `$searchRules`.
+The last important option you can set in the `MyModel` class is the `$searchRules` property.
-It allows you to set different search algorithm for a model.
+It allows you to set different search algorithms for a model.
 We'll take a closer look at it in [the search rules section](#search-rules).

-After describing mapping in your model you can update an Elasticsearch type mapping using command:
+After setting up a mapping in your model you can update an Elasticsearch type mapping:

 ```
 php artisan elastic:update-mapping App\\MyModel